PythonRSAS/pythonrsas.github.io/_posts/2021-05-06-1-counterparty-credit-risk.md

 Even when variation margin payments + existing collateral cover the entire exposure such that the net exposure is zero, there is still risk.

 The risk is somewhat opposite in concept to "float".
-The "float" is the time value of money that you earn by using the time that money is in your hand.
+The "float" is the time value of money that you earn the time that money is in your hand.
 Oppositely, things can go wrong from the last variation margin payment time and (potential) default, during which we may suddendly have a large exposure.
 This time period is what is called the "**margin period of risk**" (MPR).

 Formally, it is the time period from the last exchange of collateral covering a netting set of transactions with a defaulting counterparty until that counterparty is closed out and the resulting market risk is re-hedged.